Catalina Casino: History

 With a height equal to a 12-story building, it was built to serve as a theater on the main floor and a ballroom and promenade on the upper level.
-Movie studio moguls such as Cecil B. DeMille, Louis B. Mayer, and Samuel Goldwyn frequently came by yacht to the Casino to preview their newest cinema productions.
+Movie studio moguls, such as Cecil B. DeMille, Louis B. Mayer, and Samuel Goldwyn, frequently came by yacht to the Casino to preview their newest cinema productions.
 It also serves as the island's civil defense shelter, large enough to accommodate Catalina's entire year-round population.
 Within its walls is stored enough food and water for all Avalon's residents for two weeks.

 The steel structure of the predecessor Sugarloaf Casino can still be found in Avalon's abandoned bird park.
 The bird park was conceived by Mrs. Wrigley in the 1930s, and at the time it was one of the largest aviaries in the world.

 In 1993, the movie theater was photographed by Hiroshi Sugimoto for his art series "Theatres".

 In 1994, the theater underwent a $750,000 restoration that reupholstered all of its seats and cleaned its murals.

 In September 2008, the Catalina Casino had the first live full production of a musical on its stage, when the Santa Catalina Island Company presented Grease!.

 In December 2019, The Catalina Island Company stopped screening first run showings of movies, essentially ceasing its function as a traditional film venue.
 They cite the rise of streaming services and large use of satellite television in the small town of 4000 as contributing factors to the theater's low attendance.
-However, the theater remain available for daily tours and special events such as the Catalina Film Festival and Silent Film Benefit.
+The theater remains available for daily tours and special events such as the Catalina Film Festival and Silent Film Benefit.